soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 #figure(
   image("correlation_ig.png", width: 380pt),
   caption: [IG correlation between untransformed and transformed images.
-As with figure 7, we plot a point for each image for both models, where its horizontal and vertical position are determined by the untransformed and transformed NSS scores, respectively.
+As with Figure 7, we plot a point for each image for both models, where its horizontal and vertical position are determined by the untransformed and transformed NSS scores, respectively.
 We plot UNISAL with light red and DeepGaze IIE with dark blue.
 We then plot a line of best fit for both sets of points.]
 )

 #figure(
   image("correlation_cc.png", width: 260pt),
   caption: [CC metric between untransformed and transformed saliency maps, related to NSS metric for transformed images.
-As with figures 7 and 8, we plot a point for each image for both models, where its horizontal position is determined by the CC score between untransformed and transformed prediction saliency maps.
+As with Figures 7 and 8, we plot a point for each image for both models, where its horizontal position is determined by the CC score between untransformed and transformed prediction saliency maps.
 The vertical position is determined by the transformed NSS score.
 We plot UNISAL with light red and DeepGaze IIE with dark blue.
 We then plot a line of best fit for both sets of points.]
 )

 = CONCLUSION